 - First...and I have learned this the hard way...begin to pack and prepare for your trip at least a few days in advance (a week is better)!
 I was up late into the evening last week cutting fabrics for a project I wanted to take.
 I should have done that earlier!

-- Separate projects into easy-to-take bins or project bags.
+- Separate projects into easy-to-take bins or project bags (project bags pack easier when space is a consideration).
 I had a couple of hand sewing projects in these project bags and packed my machine sewing projects in fabric bins.

 - Do a basic run-through of your sewing machine before packing it up.
 Clean the lint from the bobbin case and oil your machine.
 This is especially important if you have a travel machine you only use occasionally.